codefresh-io/docs.codefresh.io/_docs/dashboards/gitops-environments.md

 1. In the Codefresh UI, from the Ops in the sidebar, select **Environments**.
 1. Click the version number of the application.
-1. To compare the versions of dependencies in the selected application across different Environments, enable **Compare**.
+1. To compare the versions of dependencies for the selected application across different Environments, enable **Compare**.
 1. Select the Environments to compare to.
 1. To compare the versions of the dependencies for the applications in the selected Environments, switch to **Table** view.